Industry Standards

 - Engage in community policing activities

 Badge Insignia: Police Officers typically wear badge designs without additional rank insignia.
 The badge itself may display the department name, badge number, and jurisdiction but generally lacks chevrons, bars, or stars.
-Some departments use shield-shaped badges while others prefer star or eagle-top designs.
+Some departments use shield-shaped badges while others prefer star or eagle-top designs—similar to patterns seen in corrections officer badges and security officer badges.

 Time in Rank: Officers may serve anywhere from 2-5 years at this rank before becoming eligible for promotion to Corporal or Sergeant, though many choose to remain at the officer rank throughout their careers.